EricFreeman/SideScrollerWar/README.md

 Side Scroller War
 =================

-Inspired to make an Endless War/The Battle Cats style fighting game.
+Inspired to make an The Battle Cats style fighting game.